-Coronary angioplasty is a common medical procedure.
+Percutaneous coronary intervention (PCI) is a common medical procedure.
 Serious complications don't occur often.
 However, they can happen no matter how careful your doctor is or how well he or she does the procedure.
-Serious complications include:

 - Blood vessel damage from the catheters.

-- An allergic reaction to the dye given during the angioplasty.
+- An allergic reaction to the dye used during the procedure.

 - An arrhythmia (irregular heartbeat).

-- The need for emergency coronary artery bypass grafting during the procedure (2–4 percent of people).
+- The need for emergency coronary artery bypass grafting during the procedure (less than 3 percent of people).
 This may occur if an artery closes down instead of opening up.

 - Heart attack (3–5 percent of people).